ncsa/Delta_doc/docs/source/user_guide/software.rst

 Installed Software
 ======================

-:ref:`Delta software <ngc-container>` is provisioned, when possible, using Spack to produce modules for use via the Lmod based module system.
+:ref:`Delta software <ngc-container>` is provisioned, :ref:`when possible <ngc-container1>`, using Spack to produce modules for use via the Lmod based module system.
 Select NVIDIA NGC containers are made available (see :ref:`contain`) and are periodically updated from the NVIDIA NGC site.
 An automated list of available software can be found on the ACCESS website.